mxwtd/mxwtd/README.md

 I'm a fullstack developer with a passion for learning and building things.
 I'm currently working on a few projects, including a Financial Literacy app and a AI powered code explainer.

-I'm passionate about building things that help people and I'm always looking for new opportunities to learn and grow.
+I'm always looking for new opportunities to learn and grow, reach out anytime!

 ## Here's what I work with